JeffreyPhelps/Random-Dog-AJAX-API/README.md

-# Random-Dog-AJAX-API
+# Random Dog AJAX API
-A simple AJAX API example, fecthing a random dog pic with each click!
+A simple AJAX API example, fetching a random dog pic with each click!